Amitgm/Customer_segmentation_k_means_and_DBSCAN/README.md

 To replicate the analysis:

   - Open the Google Colab notebook provided.
   - Download the dataset and upload it to the Google Colab environment.
   - Execute the notebook to perform the analysis and generate results.

+#### **Conclusion**

+This project demonstrates the power of unsupervised learning techniques in analyzing real-world datasets.
+By applying clustering algorithms such as K-Means and DBSCAN, we successfully identified customer segments, detected outliers, and derived actionable insights.
+The visualizations and model evaluations further validate the effectiveness of the approach, making it a valuable resource for businesses seeking to understand customer behavior and optimize their strategies.

 ### <div align="center"> **3d plot clustering of K-means and DBSCAN** </div>